verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 draft: false
 ---

-## Prepare for the Oracle Cloud Native Environment install
+## Prepare for the Oracle Cloud Native Environment installation
 [Oracle Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) can be installed in several different types of environments.
 These range from physical, on-premises hardware to virtualized cloud infrastructure.
 The Oracle Cloud Native Environment installation instructions assume that networking and compute resources already exist.